piyook/chatbot-demo-next/README.md

 ### About

+This is a simple demo project using LangChain, ChatGPT and NextJS to create a specialised Chatbot.
+In a real app, the chatbot would be located in a movable/collapsible/scrollable chat window with an improved UI.

+The project also uses the mock LLM server running in docker for making rapid development changes without incurring costs in chatGPT and ability to work offline- see later.

 The project uses LangChain to build prompt chains and interact with OpenAI using Retrieval Augmented Generation (RAG).
 Context is imported by splitting a **_reference document_** containing information on a subject the chatbot should know about, and vectorising and embedding this in a local store for use with RAG user queries.
 Chat history is enabled to allow follow up questions.

 LangSmith can also be used to log calls to OpenAI with the appropriate API keys.
 The project name can be set in the .env.local file using the PROJECT_NAME node process environment variable.